 Same goes for the opposite situation – if your newborn hates bathing and it upsets or stresses her then avoid bathing close to bedtime.

 How often to bathe baby

 Other than around their nether regions and the chin/mouth area, newborns don’t really get that dirty.
 Daily bathing isn’t necessary as long as you’re wiping away any spit-up (check those neck folds for hidden dribbles) and giving the diaper area a good clean-up whenever necessary.
-So from a cleanliness point of view, bathing your newborn 2-3 times a week will be enough.
+So from a cleanliness point of view, in the first few weeks with a newborn, bathing 2-3 times a week will be enough.

 When to start bathing baby daily or every night

 Because of its soothing and calming effect, a bath is a good addition to a wind-down or bedtime routine, as mentioned above.
 The routine needs to be consistent from one day to the next – the more consistent the routine, the more effective it will be at indicating to your baby that it’s time to sleep.
 So if you want to incorporate a tub bath, daily bathing, at the same time of day, at the same point in the routine, is the way to go.

 You can start wind-down and bedtime routines when your baby’s awake time (the time she’s able to happily stay awake without becoming overtired) allows it, at about a month old.

 As before, the caveat to this is if baby hates to bath (although there are some tips to handle this coming up) or enjoys it too much and bathtime winds baby up, rather than down.
 If s0, you can still bathe your baby daily, just not close to a sleep.